 -Peginterferon alfa/ribavirin-experienced: Patients who have failed therapy with peginterferon alfa plus ribavirin

 -Baseline NS5A polymorphisms: NS5A resistance-associated polymorphisms at amino acid positions 28, 30, 31, or 93.

 -Peginterferon alfa/ribavirin/HCV protease inhibitor-experienced: Patients who have failed therapy with peginterferon alfa plus ribavirin plus HCV NS3/4A protease inhibitor (e.g., boceprevir, simeprevir, telaprevir)

 -Optimal regimen and duration of therapy not established for peginterferon alfa/ribavirin/HCV protease inhibitor-experienced genotype 1a-infected patients with at least 1 baseline NS5A resistance-associated polymorphism at positions 28, 30, 31, and 93.

-Use: With or without ribavirin, for the treatment of chronic HCV genotypes 1 or 4 infection
+Use: For the treatment of chronic HCV genotype 1 or 4 infection